wellsilver/wellsilver.github.io/README.md

 # Incoming updates:

 I am probably going to add more pages to the website in the coming weeks.
-However its pretty much finished now if you want to look at the v1 wich is a pretty cool

 # Some info:

+ However its pretty much finished now if you want to look at the v1 wich is a pretty cool template go to releases adn then you can download the source code for v1.